Test This is the test site

 Having achieved settlement of their land and river claims with the Crown in the past 20 years, Waikato-Tainui recognise that the Waikato District Council has an important role to play in developing, growing and identifying mutual strategic opportunities which will benefit the whole community.

-Find out more about local iwi in our district.
+Find out more about local

 Waikato District Council and local iwi also work with the Waikato Regional Council on issues and planning at a regional level.
 More details on joint management agreements with the regional council and other district councils in the region are outlined in 'plans and agreements' below.